czeizinger/33mailgen/README.md

 33mailgen.py
 ==========================

-A simple Python script to generate a series of random 33mail.com e-mail addresses.
+A simple Python script to generate a series of random e-mail addresses using privacy focused 33mail.com.

 ## Script Setup